Biographies Characteristics Analysis

 Boris Pasternak refused the Nobel Prize

-Easy to wake up and see
+It's easy to wake up and see clearly,

-Shake verbal rubbish from the heart
+Shake out the verbal trash from the heart

-And live without clogging in the future,
+And live without getting clogged in the future,

 All this is not a big trick.